From Finspong in Sweden to Mannheim in Germany: First MVV heat pump reaches its destination

 District heating for 50,000 households – with heat pump technology from Finspong in Sweden

 In spring 2022, the next step in our decarbonization journey began with the construction of our 18-metre-long, five-metre-high high-temperature heat pump on the site of the GKM coal-fired power plant.
-Commercial operation will start in 2023.
-It is one of five large-scale field trials - called 'Reallabore' in German - for large-scale heat pumps in Germany, using different heat sources such as industrial waste heat, geothermal or solar energy, river water, the sea, ambient air and others."Decarbonisation of heat is not only urgent in order to reach net-zero emissions by the middle of the century, it is also imperative to achieve security of energy supply in geopolitical uncertain times."Dr. Christian Huettl, VP, Global Head of Heat Pumps, Siemens Energy
+Commercial operation started in October 2023.
+It is one of five large-scale field trials - called 'Reallabore' in German - for large-scale heat pumps in Germany, using different heat sources such as industrial waste heat, geothermal or solar energy, river water, the sea, ambient air and others.